 Birders are a wonderful group of people!
 The "birding world" is a close-knit community.
 Birders tend to be compassionate and observant people.
 They care deeply for wildlife and conserving habitats.
 Many of my good friends are fellow birders.
 Birding is a passion that brings like-minded people together.

 Each year, I send a report on the Adirondack tree seed crops to an ornithologist in Canada who publishes the "Winter Finch Forecast" for North America every September.
 He pieces together the crop reports from the northern U.S. and Canada to make predictions on where certain bird species will spend the winter.
 I only began to pay attention to tree seed crops since I became a serious birder.
-(By the way, with all the abundant seed crops this year, it should be a great birding winter in the Adirondacks!)
+(By the way, abundant seed crops = great birding winter in the Adirondacks!)

 Birding is an activity that keeps you outdoors.
 As anyone with a dog knows, no matter what, you go outside with your dog every day.
 Similarly, birding encourages plenty of outdoor time, which is always a good thing!
 Often, the outdoor time involves walking or hiking, so exercise is another benefit of birding.